 Kathleen Karr (nee Csere) was born in Allentown, Pennsylvania, and raised on a chicken farm in Dorothy, New Jersey.
 After spending 10 years in the exclusive company of 5,000 laying hens, she escaped to college.
 (No snickers at the escaped, please.
 It should be self-evident.)
 After accumulating several degrees in English Literature she ended up spending an inordinate amount of time in the film business.
 Having been published widely in the film field, one day the fiction bug bit.
 Kathleen did her apprenticeship in women's fiction (garnering a coveted "Golden Medallion" from the Romance Writers of America) before her children requested a book for them.
 The result was It Ain't Always Easy (Farrar, Straus & Giroux, 1990) and the beginning of a new career.

-In pursuit of authentic historical plots, Kathleen travels extensively and researches at the Library of Congress and National Archives in Washington, D.C., where she lives with her husband.
-She has a son in college and a daughter completing her Ph.D in Art History.
-Kathleen is a member and former president of the Children's Book Guild of Washington, D.C.
-She is also on the Advisory Board and a reviewer for Children's Literature.
+In pursuit of authentic historical plots, Kathleen traveled extensively and researched at the Library of Congress and National Archives in Washington, D.C., where she lived with her husband.
+Kathleen was a member and former president of the Children's Book Guild of Washington, D.C.
+She was also on the Advisory Board and a reviewer for Children's Literature.